Tutorial - 5G Network Setup with COTS UE

 Introduction

-These are the generic instructions to setup a 5G network using Open5GS and srsRAN.
+These are the generic instructions to set up a 5G network using Open5GS and srsRAN.
 An Ettus X310 USRP and a Pixel 8 phone are used.

 5G Core installation and configuration